oanegros/Blender_for_Biologists_2023/lessons/1b_cycles_emission_plus_density.md

 ## Setting up a Camera

-To use the `Render` mode of rendering, we have to define an active camera and set it up
+To use the `Render` mode of rendering, we have to add a camera.
+This can be done easiest in the `Layout` tab.
+Here press `Add` or `Shift+A` and add a camera.